Scott Marlowe | Dwarven Thanes

 Dwarven humor tends toward the robust and earthy, with jokes often relating to mining mishaps, brewing experiments gone wrong, or the peculiar habits of surface dwellers.
 They appreciate wordplay and clever riddles, particularly those involving technical knowledge or crafting terminology.
 Competitions and contests form a major part of social interaction, with dwarves constantly testing their skills against one another in good-natured rivalry that strengthens relationships rather than creating enmity.
 The saying "A dwarf without a challenge is a dwarf half-dead" captures this competitive spirit.

 Despite their gruff exterior, dwarves are fundamentally congenial and hospitable.
 The ancient laws of guest-right remain sacred, requiring hosts to provide food, drink, and shelter to any who arrive peacefully at their doors.
-This hospitality extends even to traditional enemies under certain circumstances, creating complex social situations where dwarven hosts might feed and house guests they'll be fighting against the following day.
-Once guest-right is granted, however, both parties are bound by its terms until the guest departs.
+This hospitality extends even to traditional enemies under certain circumstances, creating complex social situations in which dwarven hosts might feed and house guests they'll be fighting the following day.
+Once guest rights are granted, however, both parties are bound by their terms until the guest departs.

 Music and storytelling play crucial roles in dwarven culture, serving as the primary means of preserving history and passing down knowledge.
 The dwarves have little use for reading or writing, considering the written word a pale imitation of the living voice and memory.
 Oral traditions pass from generation to generation with remarkable accuracy, as skilled storytellers train their memories to recall vast amounts of information.
 Songs accompany work, coordinate group efforts, and celebrate important events, with different thanes developing distinctive musical styles while sharing a common repertoire of ancient ballads.